songster-sa/aws-developer-associate-notes/readme.md

 - **use small page size** to avoid timeout
 - default max items 100
     - still fetch all, show these many and return

+## AWS security services
+- Shield
+    - on layer 3 and 4
+    - protect against distributed denial of service attacks
+- WAF
+    - SQL injections
+    - cross site scripting
+    - block IPs based on rules
+- Macie
+    - data loss prevention
+    - uses machine learning to protect sensitive data

+## Random points
+- default region for all SDKs - north virginia - US EAST 1
+- Route 53 - the AWS service which does not use key-value pairs
+- AWS SSO - single sign on - is a separate service - can be connected to active directory
+- x-ray - can be used with - lambda, ELB, API gateway